Sue Fink

 • Local Anesthetic (Richard Milne, WXRT, 93.1 FM) – “Saga of Pearl” was voted one of Milne’s top ten songs of 2006; frequent contributor to Milne’s “Holiday Spectacular” special

-• Midnight Special (Rich Warren, WFMT, 98.7 FM)
+• Midnight Special (Rich Warren, and now Marilyn Rea Beyer, WFMT, 98.7 FM)

 • Our Kind of Folk (Craig Huegel, WSLR-FM)